Looking for the best Texas BBQ in the Hill Country?

-Eat your way through lockhart
+Eat your way through Lockhart BBQ

 Where is Lockhart

 With only two of us, we were full after just two stops.
 So I guess we’ll just have to go back someday to try the others!

 I hadn’t seen a downtown with such wide streets before.
 I could almost picture the horses and carriages that the wide streets must have been built for.

 Stop #1: Kreuz Market

 Kreuz has been open since 1900 but only recently moved to this new location in 1999 after a family disagreement.

 Rick Schmidt took the business a quarter mile north of downtown to this new location while his sister, Nina, opened Smitty’s at the original downtown location.

 Walk towards the back of the building once you enter to order your meat of choice.
 We ordered shoulder clod (lean brisket), ribs, and jalapeño cheddar sausage.

 Stop #2: Smitty’s Market

 Enter on the Commerce Street entrance if you can, the walls, darkened from over a century of slow-smoked meat, make a powerful entrance.

 We ordered fatty brisket, shoulder clod, and a pork rib.
 I ate too much sausage at Kreuz so I passed on it here.

 Butcher paper package of meat in hand, go into the dining room next door to order drinks and sides.

 I always order brisket but I never LOVE brisket.
 This shoulder clod was the most flavorful, buttery brisket I’ve ever tasted.

 The Rest of the Best BBQ in Lockhart

 Black’s has been in business since 1932 and are currently run by third and fourth generation members of the Black family.

 Chisholm Trail Barbecue

-If you're ready to leave the tourists like me behind, finish up at Chisholm Trail, where the locals eat.
-The restaurant is located just south of town and has been open since 1978.
-Finish up your day of tasting the best barbecue Lockhart has to offer by loading your plate here, cafeteria style.
+Chisolm Trail is located just south of town and has been open since 1978.
+Finish up your day of tasting the best barbecue Lockhart has to offer by loading your plate here, cafeteria-style.

 PIN IT FOR LATER CRAVINGS